palantir/gradle-revapi/README.md

 ## Configuration

 `gradle-revapi` should work out of the box for most uses cases once applied.
-By default it compares against the previous version of the jar from the project it is applied in by finding the last tag using `git decsribe`.
+By default it compares against the previous version of the jar from the project it is applied in by finding the last tag using `git describe`.
 However, if you need to need to override the artifact to compare against, you can do so:

 ```gradle